 We continue to expand our implementation of an enterprise resource planning (ERP) system on a worldwide basis, which is expected to improve the efficiency of the financial reporting and related transaction processes.
-We have completed the implementation with respect to the next phase and as a result, we made changes to our processes and procedures which, in turn, resulted in changes to our internal control over financial reporting.
-We expect to continue to roll out the ERP system to our remaining locations.
+We continue to roll out the ERP system to our remaining locations.

-There have been no other changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the quarter ended October 3, 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no other changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the quarter ended April 3, 2023 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.